DrIbrahimAli/CTSICUcourse/documents/FAQs.md

 ### How can I apply?
 We accept applications throughout June and December.
 Applications outside these timeframes will be neglected.
-Fill the following (application form)[https://forms.gle/RLCVpUnvb6GXag8J9].
+Fill the following [application form](https://forms.gle/RLCVpUnvb6GXag8J9).
 We will contact you to arrange for an interview

 ### Will I be tested on the interview?
 You will not be tested for medical knowledge on the interview